vanhoefm/macstealer/README.md

 to be informed when a client disconnects, so it knows when a MAC address was last being used by one of its users, and needs to be informed of the MAC address of any client that is trying to connect.

+A last note is that, while this approach of relying on the EAP identity would prevent different users from attacking each other, it would not prevent a compromised device from attacking another device of that same user.
+That is, attacks would only be prevented between different users, but not between different devices of the same user.

 <a id="id-prevent-gateway"></a>
-## 3.3.
+## 3.2.
 Protecting the gateway's MAC address

 Important to note is that our attack is not limited to intercepting packets going to Wi-Fi clients.
 An adversary could also try to associate with a MAC address of a default